-We share pictures of some of our outdoor holiday light ideas here to suggest some possibilities for your next Christmas decorating project with lights, to illustrate some of the numerous types of LED lights available, and provide general decorating and safety tips and advice for all decorating with Xmas lights, that we’ve found most helpful.
+Here we share outdoor Christmas light decorating ideas pictures of some of our outdoor holiday light ideas here.
+Why?
+Because we wish to suggest some possibilities for your next Christmas decorating project with lights.
+We illustrate some of the many types of LED lights available too.
+Finally, we provide general decorating and safety tips for all decorating with Xmas lights.

 LED Christmas lights offer perhaps the most vivid hues you can buy in a highly efficient, low heat holiday light set as the pictures of our outdoor Christmas light display below show.
 Much more vibrant than incandescent Christmas lights, and cheaper to operate too.
 Since blue is our favorite color, we’ve decorated the house with that color outdoor light decorations for nearly a decade, and this house appeared in the local newspaper back in 2010.

 Use Lots of Outdoor Lights

 For the most eye-striking outdoor Christmas light ideas, use as many LED light strings as you can afford and safely power.
 Decorate everything on your lawn and home that will hold lights.
 Adorn all bushes, trees, banisters, railings, plants, fences, windows, and posts, with many little lights.
 Large, high power lamps aren’t really necessary for achieving an awe-inspiring effect.
 Many smaller lamps creates a more impressive display than fewer but larger units.
 You can never have too many LED lights.
 Based on neighbor comments, the more we placed, the more compliments we got.